-In the past seven years, sometimes I’ve had the certainty of a solid plan meant to carry me well into the future.
-Here are some examples and related thoughts at those times:
+First, a sampling of the times I’ve had the certainty of a solid plan meant to carry me well into the future.
+Here’s what I was doing and thinking:

 - Quitting my job to travel.
 (2010)